28th Undergraduate Research Exposition

 Undergraduate Exposition Presentations

-The 27th Annual Undergraduate Exposition features research poster presentations and oral presentations.
+The 28th Annual Undergraduate Exposition features research oral and poster presentations, performances, and fine arts exhibits.
 This annual conference provides undergraduate students with the opportunity to present their research to an engaged audience.

 Academic Project Grants